FlexMeasures/flexmeasures/documentation/api/simulation.rst

             ],
             "start": "2015-01-01T15:00:00+09:00",
             "duration": "PT1H30M",
-            "horizon": "PT4H30M",
+            "prior": "2015-01-01T12:00:00+09:00",
             "unit": "°C"
         }

 Observations vs forecasts
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To post an observation rather than a forecast, simply set the horizon to "PT0H".
+To post an observation rather than a forecast, simply set the prior to the moment at which the observations were made, e.g. at "2015-01-01T16:30:00+09:00".
 This denotes that the observation was made exactly after realisation of this list of temperature readings, i.e. at 4.30pm.

-Alternatively, to indicate that each individual observation was made directly after the end of its 15-minute interval (i.e. at 3.15pm, 3.30pm and so on), set the horizon to "R/PT0H".
+Alternatively, to indicate that each individual observation was made directly after the end of its 15-minute interval (i.e. at 3.15pm, 3.30pm and so on), set a horizon to "PT0H" instead of a prior.

 Finally, delays in reading out sensor data can be simulated by setting the horizon field to a negative value.
-For example, a horizon of "-PT1H" would denote that this list of temperature readings was observed one hour after the fact (i.e. at 5.30pm).
+For example, a horizon of "-PT1H" would denote that each temperature reading was observed one hour after the fact (i.e. at 4.15pm, 4.30 pm and so on).

+See :ref:`prognoses` for more information regarding the prior and horizon fields.

 Posting price data